masshirodev/gpc-ide/src/routes/tools/docs/content/ide/07-settings.md

 - Custom types appear in the game creation wizard and module manager

 To add a custom type, enter the type name and click **Add**.
 Custom types can be removed at any time.

+## Keybindings

+Customize keyboard shortcuts for common actions.
+The keybinding editor lets you:

+- View all available actions and their current shortcuts
+- Override default shortcuts with custom key combinations
+- Reset individual bindings to their defaults